Back to Countries

 D7 Passive Income Visa

-Residence visa for retirees and individuals with passive income sources such as pensions, dividends, rental income, or royalties.
-Not intended for active remote work.
+Residency visa for retirees and individuals with stable passive income (pensions, rental income, dividends, investments).
+Popular path for American retirees.

 PASSIVE INCOME